GeoTexDensifier: Geometry-Texture-Aware Densification for High-Quality Photorealistic 3D Gaussian Splatting: Related Work

 \subsection{Gaussian Optimization with Geometry Prior}

 Original 3DGS expects Gaussian splats expected to grow along the real scene surfaces, which is however not always conformed to.
-Consequently, some approaches have attempted to optimize Gaussians by leveraging geometry priors such as depth and normal maps.
-DN-Splatter~\cite{turkulainen2024dn} adopts a method similar to MonoSDF~\cite{yu2022monosdf}, by using mono-depths and mono-normals to constrain the rendering loss.
+Consequently, some approaches have attempted to optimize Gaussians by incorporating geometric priors like depths and normals.
+Similar to MonoSDF~\cite{yu2022monosdf}, DN-Splatter~\cite{turkulainen2024dn} employs mono-depth and mono-normal estimates to constrain the rendering loss.
 DNGaussian~\cite{li2024dngaussian} introduces Hard and Soft Depth Regularization to optimize the positions and opacities of Gaussians, and employs Global-Local Depth Normalization to mitigate the sensitivity of scale-invariant loss to small depth errors.
 PGSR~\cite{chen2024pgsr} optimizes Gaussians by rendering unbiased depths combined with single-view and multi-view geometric consistency losses.
 Besides applying depth and normal constraints, both GaussianRoom~\cite{xiang2024gaussianroom} and GSDF~\cite{yu2024gsdf} utilize a learnable neural SDF field to guide the growth of splats, so as to simultaneously optimize both SDF and Gaussians.
 These geometry prior based methods rely on the geometric accuracy of the prior guidance, and are easily influenced by the incorrect depths or normals, especially when the truth depth scale is unavailable, while our approach only uses relative depth ratios for verifying newly generated splats, so as to relax the requirement on depth or scale accuracy.